 Electronic communications law is applied to a very dynamic business and regulatory environment within an inherently European and international force field.
-Fast moving technological developments that range from the deployment of innovative intelligent mobile networks, the ever-increasing broadband penetration, the growth in smart devices to disruptive business models require regular critical reviews of the regulatory framework; the most relevant piece of regulation for this course being the European Electronic Communications Code.
+Fast moving technological developments that range from the deployment of innovative intelligent mobile networks, the ever-increasing broadband penetration, the growth in smart devices to disruptive business models require regular critical reviews of the regulatory framework.
+The most relevant piece of regulation for this course being the European regulatory framework, like the European Electronic Communications Code, and the International framework, like the ITU Constitution and Convention.

-Connectivity, the digital economy, the European data strategy and net neutrality are just a few of the topics at the centre of the legal debate in the coming years.
-The ongoing convergence of the regulated telecommunications sector and the hardly regulated information and communications sectors poses difficult dilemmas for regulatory authorities.
-These dilemmas are reflected in discussions on very relevant legal issues, such as: access to next generation networks, freedom of information and privacy, and universal service and end-user rights.
+Connectivity, the digital economy, the European data strategy, interoperability and net neutrality are just a few of the topics at the centre of the legal debate in the coming years.
+The ongoing convergence of the regulated telecommunications sector with information technology sectors and the role of telecommunications in the internet ecosystem poses difficult dilemmas for regulatory authorities.
+These dilemmas are reflected in discussions on very relevant legal issues, such as: market entry, access to networks, regulation of power, standardisation, unmanned aircraft, satellites, freedom of information and privacy, universal service and end-user rights.

 More information on this course is offered in Brightspace

-10-15 page paper on relevant subject written in accordance with the Advanced Master thesis instructions and handed in against the deadline.
+Paper on relevant subject written in accordance with the Advanced Master thesis instructions, including a mandatory feedback process, and handed in against the deadline.
 In case of late delivery a 1 point deduction will apply.
-Grading will be based on the Advanced Master thesis criteria and may include an assessment of an oral presentation of the paper (40%).
+Grading will be based on the Advanced Master thesis criteria and may include a report on the feedback process and assessment of an oral presentation of the paper (50%).

 Passing grade mandatory for both paper and exam to pass this course